 If it’s feasible, terminate your office space and move your equipment and furniture to storage for the time being.
 If you need a physical location because the nature of your business requires it, shop around for smaller spaces in less costly areas.
 While the prestige of specific business addresses is undoubtedly alluring, it won’t matter if your company closes because of bankruptcy.

-Prevent your business from closing down and take care of your employees by paring down your operational costs.
+Prevent your small business from closing down and take care of your employees by paring down your operational costs.
 With the right financial decisions, you and your organization can make it through this crisis and emerge stronger than ever.